cfengine/documentation/getting-started/installation/installation-enterprise.markdown

 ## Packages

-CFEngine Enterprise is provided in two packages; one is for the Policy Server and the other is for each Host (Client).
+CFEngine Enterprise is provided in two packages; one is for the Policy Server (hub) and the other is for each Host (client).
 These packages contain the following naming convention:

 **Policy Server**: Only 64bit packages